Seva200/Trado_Automation_Testing_Project/README.md

 * Sign Up Modal
 * Product Page
 * Checkout Page(Delivery Details, Payments Methods)
-* Credit Cart Modal
+* Credit Card Modal
 * Bank Transfer Modal

 ### You are welcomed to dig in my project and look for the tests and bugs.
-* Pages folder contains functions relevant for certain pages
+* locators is a file which indexes elements in the webpage
-* Tests folder contains the test suites and test cases for each requirement
+* pages folder contains functions relevant for certain pages
-* utils.py is a file which takes in the imports
+* utils is a package that has a driver set up, a database set up, and a common action file with functions that I use often
-* locators.py is a file which indexes elements in the webpage
+* tests folder contains the test suites and test cases for each requirement

 ### Software and Hardware requirements
 * Python Version: 3.10